Senacen/PaintByNumber/README.md

 # Paint By Number Generator
+Generates a Paint By Number from an input image and a palette image.
+Allows control over smoothing and paint picking.
 ## Notes
 * Uses an image and a palette image from the Images folder - change which images to use by editing the imgFile and paletteImgFile variables.
 * The larger the image, the longer processing will take.
 Turn off labelling until you want it, as calculating label positions every time is expensive.